 Food intolerance or food hypersensitivity is a broad term used to describe a range of adverse reactions in response to eating certain foods.
 It is a chemical reaction that occurs when a person has difficulty digesting a particular food or food ingredient.

-It can occur as a result of absence of enzymes needed to digest a food, inborn sensitivity, chronic stress and, in some instances, IBS.
+It can occur as a result of the absence of enzymes needed to digest a food, inborn sensitivity, chronic stress and, in some instances, IBS.

 The symptoms of a food intolerance are often (but not always) limited to digestive problems.
 These include: indigestion, bloating, excessive gas or flatulence, nausea, vomiting, heartburn, diarrhoea, as well as recurrent mouth ulcers, headaches, fatigue and irritability.